Documentation

 node telegram.js Launch the Telegram bot interface

-Upon first launch, you'll be prompted to accept a disclaimer and then authenticate with your access key (community or contribution).
-Select a UI theme from 22 options and choose from multiple AI providers including Gemini, OpenAI, Claude, Groq, Grok, OpenRouter, Ollama, or custom endpoints.
+Upon first launch, you'll be prompted to accept a disclaimer and then authenticate with your community key or contribution login.
+Server Agent features unlock through that active access, while custom-agent workflows can also run from local configuration.
+Select a UI theme from 22+ options and choose from multiple AI providers including Gemini, OpenAI, Claude, Groq, Grok, OpenRouter, Ollama, or custom endpoints.
 Configure your API keys in the .env file.
 The application starts in Agent Mode by default.

 Supported Platforms